Note

 - A link that reruns the query automatically

-Paste the contents of the clipboard into a new email message.
+Paste the contents from the clipboard into a new email message.

 You can create a URI that, when opened in a browser, opens Kusto.Explorer locally and runs a specific query on a specified Kusto database.